-SBI-Eremit is an online money transfer service designed to allow users to send international money transfers to India and in five other currencies.
+SBI-Eremit is an online money transfer service designed to allow users to send international money transfers to India and in seven other currencies.
 The service is offered by State Bank of India Sydney, which is based in George Street in the Sydney CBD.

 The State Bank of India is India's largest bank and a Fortune 500 company.
 Its history can be traced back to the early 1800s and the SBI group has a presence across more than 30 countries.

 - Sending money to India.
 This service offers competitive exchange rates and faster processing times when sending money to India (as opposed to sending another currency).